Knee Strengthening Exercises for Knee Pain

 Other Types of Exercise for Knee Pain

 Other types of exercise for knee pain can complement knee strengthening exercises and offer low-impact options to keep you active without adding stress to the joints.
-These activities are especially beneficial for seniors and individuals managing hip and knee pain, providing a gentler way to build strength, flexibility, and endurance.
+These activities are especially beneficial for seniors and individuals managing exercises for hip and knee pain, providing a gentler way to build strength, flexibility, and endurance.

 • Yoga and Tai Chi: Both practices help improve flexibility, balance, and muscle tone, which reduces knee stress.